akshayav222/akshayav222.github.io/README.md

 # My Portfolio 🚀

 Welcome to my personal portfolio website!
-This website showcases my projects, skills, and experiences in web development and other technologies.
+This website showcases my projects, skills, and experiences in data analysis and other technologies.
 The site is built using HTML, CSS, and JavaScript and is hosted on GitHub Pages.

 ## Demo 🌐